-SimPhase IMC Program calculates the steady-state conditions (slip, speed, powers, etc.) of a three-phase induction motor for any combination of load torque and stator voltage.
+SimPhase IMC program calculates the steady-state running conditions (speed, slip, real power input, power factor, stator current, efficiency, etc.) of three-phase induction motors for any combination of mechanical loading and stator voltage.

-There is a licensed version of the IMC program.
+There is also a licensed version of the IMC program.